Global Political Economy MA Information Session

-• Meet Programme Director Dr Roberto Roccu.
-He'll share insights into the programme’s focus on global transformations, policy challenges, and the analytical frameworks shaping today’s world.
+• Hear from Programme Director Dr Roberto Roccu.
+He'll share insights into the programme’s focus on global transformations, policy challenges, and the analytical frameworks shaping today’s world (pre-recorded).

-• An overview of KEATS, our online learning platform, from our Student Success Team
+• See a walkthrough of KEATS, our online learning platform.

 Why study with King’s Faculty of Social Science and Public Policy?